skylerto/mom-and-pop-books/doc/design/04-implementation.md

 # Implementation

 In the implementation portion of the design document, we discuss the design decision which we have chosen.
-This is broken up into the following sections User Interface, Data Layer (coresponds to the dao and beans packages), Models (models package), Controllers (controllers), and Analytics (analytics).
+This is broken up into the following sections User Interface, Data Layer (corresponds to the Data Access Object and beans packages), Models (models package), Controllers (controllers), and Analytics (analytics).

 ## User Interface